This guide to education in France, from primary school to higher education, will help you enroll your child into the French education system.

 Preschool/nursery (école maternelle)

 Preschools or nursery schools – écoles maternelles – provide care for children from two and three years old until they are six.
-While children are not obliged to attend, state facilities are free and are an excellent way for young children of expat parents to learn French quickly and easily.
+While children are not obliged to attend, state facilities are free.
+They’re an excellent way for young children of expat parents to learn French quickly and easily.
 The curriculum aims to prepare children for primary school, and includes reading, writing, numeracy and sometimes even a foreign language.
 For more information on maternelles and other preschool nurseries and daycare options, see Expatica’s guide to preschool options in France, French daycare and childcare options in France.

 Primary school (ecole primaire)

 Children in France attend primary school from the age of six to 11 years old.
 Unless your child attended the maternelle, you should apply to the school through your local mairie.
 You’ll need your child’s birth certificate, proof of residence and an up-to-date vaccination certificate.
 For more information on applying to primary school, see Expatica’s guide on how to choose a school in France.

 - CP: Cours préparatoire or 11ème – age 6 to 7 years old

 - CE1: Cours élémentaire or 10ème – age 7 to 8 years old